SiFli SDK RF Test Guide

 msh > bt_rftest btrx # ch0, DH1 receive

-... the tester transmits from the far end, the DUT computes PER ...
+... the instrument transmits from the far end; the DUT computes the packet error rate (PER) ...

 msh > bt_rftest btstop

-msh > bt_rftest exit # exit the test state
+msh > bt_rftest exit # Exit test mode

 bt_enter_no_signal_dut_mode is asynchronous.
-Internally it does sifli_msg_alloc + memcpy + sifli_msg_send and returns HL_ERR_NO_ERROR immediately; it does not actually take effect until the BT_NS_DUT_RSP event acknowledges it (implementation in bf0_bt_common.c:793).
-The demo below uses event waits between state transitions to guarantee ordering; if your production code must proceed synchronously, you can release an rt_event / rt_sem in the BT_NS_DUT_RSP callback, or, as a last resort, use an empirical delay (typically 100-200 ms is enough, but not guaranteed).
+Internally it returns HL_ERR_NO_ERROR immediately after sifli_msg_alloc + memcpy + sifli_msg_send; it takes effect only once the BT_NS_DUT_RSP event is acknowledged (implementation at bf0_bt_common.c:793).
+The demo below uses event waits between state transitions to guarantee ordering.
+If your production code must advance synchronously, signal an rt_event / rt_sem from the BT_NS_DUT_RSP callback, or, as a fallback, use an empirical delay (typically 100–200 ms is enough, but not guaranteed).

 #include "bf0_ble_common.h"

-/* In the BT event handler, receive BT_NS_DUT_RSP and release the waiter (pseudocode) */
+/* Receive BT_NS_DUT_RSP in the BT event handler and release the waiter (pseudocode) */

 static rt_event_t s_bt_ns_evt; /* created with rt_event_create during module init */